-In January 2019, the Illinois Community College Board launched the General Education Core Curriculum (IAI GECC Credential or GECC package) for all 48 community colleges.
+The IAI GECC package (IAI GECC Credential) consists of 37-41 semester credit hours in communications, humanities and fine arts, social and behavioral sciences, life and physical sciences, and mathematics.
+It is in place for all 12 public universities and 48 community colleges.
 All colleges and universities participating in IAI agree to accept a completed IAI GECC package in lieu of their own comparable lower-division general education requirements.
-The IAI GECC package consists of 37-41 semester credit hours in communications, humanities and fine arts, social and behavioral sciences, life and physical sciences, and mathematics and now appears on students' community college transcripts when transferring the completed package to another Illinois institution.
+The IAI GECC package is credentialed on students' community college transcripts when transferring the completed package to another Illinois institution.

 Students who complete the IAI GECC package at a community college can transfer the package as a credential, which is guaranteed to be accepted by all IAI-participating institutions and, with some exceptions, fulfills the accepting institution's general education requirements (Section 20(b) of the 110 ILCS 152 or Illinois Articulation Initiative Act).
 Students pursuing an Associate of Science degree do not complete the IAI GECC package until they transfer to a four-year university due to the additional math and/or science courses necessary to be on track for junior standing status in a STEM major.
-However, once the additional Humanities & Fine Arts and Social & Behavioral Sciences courses are completed at the receiving four-year institution, students can reverse-transfer their completed lower-division coursework to the sending community college if the student wishes to get the GECC Package credential transcript.
+However, once the additional Humanities & Fine Arts and Social & Behavioral Sciences courses are completed at the receiving four-year institution, students can reverse-transfer (See original report on superscript) their completed lower-division coursework to the sending community college if the student wishes to get the GECC Package credential transcript.

-In Fiscal Year 2023, more than 7,632 students completed a GECC credential from a community college, which enables those students to enter a baccalaureate institution as a junior.
+In Fiscal Year 2024, more than 9,441 students completed a GECC credential from a community college, which enables those students to enter a baccalaureate institution as a junior.
 Further, granting GECC-credentialed students junior status unlocks upper-division coursework to transfer students, saving them time and money to degree completion.